My vision :

 I don’t want learning

-to be a simple exchange of content.
+to be only a simple exchange of content.

 I want it to become a living movement —